datajoint/datajoint-matlab/docs/src/getting-started/index.md

     Although you may connect to any MySQL server of your choice, the DataJoint company offers an online tutorial environment at `tutorial-db.datajoint.io`.
-Simply sign up for a free[DataJoint account](https://accounts.datajoint.io).
+Simply sign up for a free [DataJoint account](https://accounts.datajoint.io).
 You will be granted privileges to create schemas that are prefixed as `{user}_`.

 You will need to execute these commands at the beginning of each DataJoint work session.